 What to Do with Omitted Property

 If you receive your appraisal and it doesn’t account for any improvements you have made on your property in the last year, then you should take your concern to the CAD.
 Your property appraisal value will likely be around the same as previous years.
-For instance, if your property was appraised at $100,000 before you added a second story and $100,000 after you added a second story, then the CAD probably omitted your improvement.
+For instance, if your property was appraised at $100,000 before you added a second story and $100,000 after you added the second story, then the CAD probably omitted your improvement.

 Although you may want to reap the benefits of paying a lower property tax, you should understand that the CAD will find out one way or another.
 The CAD’s job is to assess properties and, while they may miss your property for a few years, they will eventually discover their omission.
 So, again, your first step should always be to take your concern to the CAD as soon as you notice an error.
 This can help you avoid the pain of several years of back taxes that you can’t ever hope to pay.